a-gavin/a-gavin.github.io/content/blog/2023-10-wifi-packet-capture.md

 ### 1\.
 Delete All Other Interfaces Using Radio

-Delete all network interfaces using the radio by following the instructions which run `iw dev ... del` in [this](#4-2-manage-existing-interfaces-using-radio) section.
+Delete all network interfaces using the radio by following the instructions which run `iw ... del` in [this](#4-2-manage-existing-interfaces-using-radio) section.

 ### 2\.
 Create and Up a Station on Radio